Quantum Gram-Schmidt Processes and Their Application to Efficient State Read-out for Quantum Algorithms: Introduction

-Despite the claimed quantum speed-up, most QML algorithms suffered from both the input and the readout problems.
+Despite the claimed quantum speed-up, most QML algorithms suffered from both the input and the read-out problems.
 Specifically, the input problem tackles the issue of efficient state preparation, namely, encoding the classical data, potentially of tantamount size, into quantum states.
-A few techniques \cite{harrow2009quantum, PhysRevLett.100.160501, kapoor2016quantum, gilyen2019distributional} have been proposed to address this problem, and among them, the quantum random access memory (QRAM) oracle model \cite{PhysRevLett.100.160501} has become, arguably, the most popular method in the domain of machine learning applications \cite{PhysRevLett.113.130503, kerenidis2016quantum, PhysRevA.97.012327, wossnig2018quantum, PhysRevA.101.022316, kerenidis2019quantum, kerenidis2019quantum_dcnn, kerenidis2019quantum_gauss, kerenidis2019q, allcock2018quantum, kerenidis2018quantum}.
-Generally, for a data matrix $A \in \R^{m \times n}$, the corresponding QRAM oracle could be {prepared} by using $O(\polylog(mn))$ quantum operations with $O(mn)$ physical resources \cite{PhysRevLett.100.160501} stored in a binary tree data structure~\footnote{Another implementation of the QRAM oracle is proposed in Ref. \cite{kerenidis2016quantum}, which requires $O(k \polylog(mn))$ quantum operations and physical resources for $m \times n$ matrix with $k$ non-zero elements}.
-Although the QRAM oracle is criticized for the requirement of large physical resources, recent work \cite{PhysRevLett.123.250501} has proven possible the practical implementation of the QRAM oracle.
+A few techniques \cite{harrow2009quantum, PhysRevLett.100.160501, kapoor2016quantum, gilyen2019distributional} have been proposed to address this problem, and among them, the quantum random access memory (QRAM) oracle model \cite{PhysRevLett.100.160501} has become, arguably, the most popular method in the domain of machine learning applications. {It has induced interesting outcomes in quantum algorithms for tasks such as the linear system solver \cite{harrow2009quantum, wossnig2018quantum, PhysRevA.101.022316}, the singular value decomposition \cite{PhysRevA.97.012327}, support-vector machines \cite{PhysRevLett.113.130503, li2015experimental, kerenidis2019quantum}, supervised and unsupervised learning \cite{lloyd2013quantum, kerenidis2019q}, neural networks \cite{allcock2018quantum, kerenidis2019quantum_dcnn}, and other machine learning tasks \cite{kerenidis2019quantum_gauss, kerenidis2016quantum, kerenidis2018quantum}.} Generally, for a data matrix $A \in \R^{m \times d}$, the corresponding QRAM oracle could be {prepared} by using $O(\polylog(md))$ quantum operations with $O(md)$ physical resources \cite{PhysRevLett.100.160501} stored in a binary tree data structure~\footnote{Another implementation of the QRAM oracle is proposed in Ref. \cite{kerenidis2016quantum}, which requires $O(k \polylog(md))$ quantum operations and physical resources for $m \times d$ matrix with $k$ non-zero elements}.
+Although the QRAM oracle is criticized for the requirement of large physical resources, recent works \cite{PhysRevLett.123.250501,PRXQuantum.2.020311} have proven possible the practical implementation of the QRAM oracle.